Rollover Images in Emails: 23 Awesome Examples

 - Add the link.
 There should be a single link for both images.

-- Set the alternative text once in the corresponding field; it’ll be automatically added to both pictures.
+- Add one alternative text.
+It’ll be automatically added to both pictures.

-The display of a rollover effeсt on mobile devices but not quite the same way one might expect:
+The display of a rollover effeсt on mobile devices may have some peculiarities:

 - Provided with a link, the rollover element is activated too quickly, sending the user to the landing page.

 - With no attached link, a click on the picture opens the second image.

 For smartphones, you can set up a block that will change upon tapping:

 And under that block, you can add a CTA button with a link to the website.
 If a customer opens this email on a desktop client, the picture will change when being hovered over.